 Sure, everyone instinctively knows that watching hours of TV most likely isn’t too healthy for you.
 But exactly how bad is it?
 Well, there’s some interesting research, for both kids and adults, that may stir up some interesting family discussions — hopefully not over a TV dinner.… Read the rest

 I’m a big fan of those alcohol-based gel hand sanitizers.
 I’m already a bit of a hypochondriac so I didn’t feel as weird this year when everyone started to use them during the H1N1 pandemic.
-After all, everyone knows they kill 99.9% of germs.… Read the rest
+After all, everyone knows they kill 99.9%… Read the rest

 How much salt do you eat?
 Most likely a lot more than you think.
 My readers should (hopefully!) remember my previous discussions on how a high-salt diet can raise blood pressure; now, a large study, just published in the New England Journal of Medicine, suggests that if everyone in America consumed half a teaspoon less salt per day, there would be between 54,000 and 99,000 fewer heart attacks each year and between 44,000 and 92,000 fewer deaths.… Read the rest